armando-genis/Autonomous_Navigation_System/README.md

 - `lidar_localization_ros2.launch.py`:
 This command launches the LiDAR-based localization process, integrating data from LiDAR and IMU sensors to create a real-time map 🗺️, enabling precise positioning within the environment.

+- `can_and_control.launch.py`:
+This command launch the control and the comunication with the can bus 0.

 ## → 🛣️ Launchers for HD map & waypoints routing